 So, what is it?

-Essentially it aids in getting to the root cause of an issue while providing a single view that can easly scale in scope in and out while providing you with all the “evidence” (data) in a single view which you can then pin and compare with other sets of data.
+Essentially it aids in getting to the root cause of an issue while providing a single view that can easily scale in scope while providing you with all the “evidence” (data) in one place, which you can then pin and compare with other sets of data.

 You can even run multiple workbenches at the same time for flexibility.